pamelafox/flask-charts-api-container-app/README.md

     python3 -m flask --debug run
     ```

-2. Run the local server:

-    ```shell
-    python3 -m flask --debug run
-    ```

-3. Click 'http://127.0.0.1:5000' in the terminal, which should open a new tab in the browser.
+2. Click 'http://127.0.0.1:5000' in the terminal, which should open a new tab in the browser.

-4. Open the API specification at `/openapi.json`
+3. Open the API specification at `/openapi.json`

-5. Try the API at these sample URLs:
+4. Try the API at these sample URLs:

     `charts/bar?title=Enrolled%20students&xlabel=Courses%20offered&ylabel=Number%20enrolled&xvalues=C,Ruby,Java,Python&yvalues=10,20,15,30.5`